mweidner037/position-strings/README.md

-// When the user types `char` at `index`: const position = source.createBetween( myList[index - 1]?.position,
+// When the user types `char` at `index`: const position = source.createBetween( myListPositions[index - 1],
-  myList[index]?.position
+  myListPositions[index]
-  // If the index is 0 or myList.length, the above behaves reasonably,
+  // If index is 0 or myListPositions.length, the above behaves reasonably,
   // since undefined defaults to PositionSource.FIRST or LAST.
 );
+myListPositions.splice(index, 0, position);
-myList.splice(index, 0, { char, position });
+myList.splice(index, 0, char);
-// Or insert it into a database table, ordered map, etc.
+// Or insert { position, char } into a database table, ordered map, etc.
 ```

 If your list is collaborative: